 The opportunity for all students to have their work displayed in public significantly enhances their understanding of personal achievement and growth.
-Therefore CAA strongly encourages institutions to regularly stage solo and group exhibitions of student work.
+Therefore, CAA strongly encourages institutions to stage regular solo and group exhibitions of student work.
 The process of selecting, installing, and exhibiting work strengthens the ability to think critically, express ideas creatively, and work conceptually and with thematic consistency.
 Other student outcomes include professionalism and technical proficiency.

 Institutions should make and retain images of works shown in all student exhibitions as an ongoing record.
 In addition, institutional resources should, if possible, be used to purchase outstanding examples of student work.
 In a resolution dated April 29, 1972, CAA declared the all-too-prevalent—and illegal—practice of demanding, without compensation, examples of work by students to be unacceptable.